Junior Ranger Program

 The Junior Ranger Program, in brief, is a program where kids (and adults) can learn about a park through self guided interactive activities, such as scavenger hunts, crosswords, and even poetry writing.
 After completing the specified amount of pages, depending on the participants age, the participant is awarded a patch, badge and/or certificate, unique to each park.

 Generally participants can pick up activity books, which are generally free, but in a few cases can cost up to $3, at a park’s visitor center or a ranger station.
 The activity books direct participants to areas they might otherwise miss, and/or hidden gems.
 The booklets contain information that helps participants discover the importance of a park on their own terms, and decide what the park means to them personally.

-Yosemite National Park was the first to start the Junior Ranger program back in the early 1900s.
+Yosemite National Park was the first to start the Junior Ranger program back in the early 1930s.

-Since then it has spread to almost all the 423 national park sites and across some of our public lands from the Bureau of Land Management, to National wildlife refuges, to the Army Corps of engineers.
+Since then it has spread to almost all the 423 national park sites and other US public lands from the Bureau of Land Management, to National wildlife refuges, to the Army Corps of engineers.

 Specialty Badges and Patches

 Some parks or groups of parks offer specialty badges or patches and a certificate signed by a ranger.
-For example, select participating parks now offer a Junior Civil War Historian badge for participants who complete three activities -- either junior ranger books at three parks or junior ranger books at two parks and one online activity.
+For example, select participating parks now offer a Junior Civil War Historian badge for participants who complete three activities—either junior ranger books at three parks or junior ranger books at two parks and one online activity.
 Select participating parks offer a Junior Paleontologist program.
-Select participating parks offer a Santa Fe National Historic Trail Junior Ranger program.
 Some sites also offer additional patches for older participants.
 Organ Pipe Cactus National Monument offers both a Junior Ranger patch and a Desert Ranger patch for older participants.
 Guadalupe Mountains National Park offers a Junior Ranger patch, a Senior Ranger patch and a Wilderness Explorer patch.
 Bandelier National Monument offers four different patches based on age groups.
 The parks either offer different books for different age groups or a single book that requires a different number of activities be completed based on the child's age.
 Often the activities are coded with a visual clue on which activities are appropriate for a particular age group.
 Parks may post their books on line so they can be printed out ahead of time, such as this one from Harper's Ferry National Historic Park.